Woman with arms lifted in victory. Adults over 21 can now sue foster parents who abused them as children in Washington.

 Washington’s Statute of Limitations for Civil Claims

-For most personal injury cases (car crashes, slip-and-falls, non-sexual assaults, etc.), the statute of limitations in Washington is three years from the date of the incident.
-However, because children cannot bring a civil suit while they are still minors, Washington tolls (pauses) this statute until the age of 18 for victims of foster care abuse.
+But what if the claim is not for sexual abuse?
+For many types of personal injury cases (car crashes, slip-and-fall, non-sexual assaults, etc.), the statute of limitations in Washington is three years from the date of the incident.
+However, because children cannot bring a civil suit while they are still minors, Washington tolls (pauses) this statute, and the three years do not begin to run until the age of 18 for victims of foster care non-sexual abuse.
 This means that a child who is physically abused while a ward of the state can seek compensatory damages up until their 21st birthday.

-Under most circumstances, non-sexual foster care abuse, such as beatings, excessive restraint, starvation, and emotional cruelty, falls under the standard three-year statute of limitations, which kicks in on the victim’s 18th birthday.
+Under most circumstances, non-sexual foster care abuse, such as beatings, excessive restraint, starvation, and emotional cruelty, falls under the standard three-year statute of limitations, which begins to run on the victim’s 18th birthday.
 If action is not taken by the 21st birthday, survivors may no longer have the option of seeking damages through legal action.

 Fuller & Fuller Is Here to Help on Your Path to Healing